List of Dutch inventions and innovations: Foundations of modern stock market (1602)

 One of the oldest known stock certificates, issued by the VOC chamber of Enkhuizen, dated 9 September 1606.

 The seventeenth-century Dutch merchants laid the foundations for modern stock market.
 The Dutch merchants were also the pioneers in developing the basic techniques of stock trading.
 Although bond sales by municipalities and states can be traced to the thirteenth century, the origin of modern stock exchanges that specialize in creating and sustaining secondary markets in corporate securities goes back to the formation of the Dutch East India Company in the year 1602.

-Short selling (1609)

-Financial innovation in Amsterdam took many forms.
-In 1609, investors led by Isaac Le Maire formed history's first bear syndicate to engage in short selling, but their coordinated trading had only a modest impact in driving down share prices, which tended to be robust throughout the 17th century.

-Concept of dividend policy (1610)

-In the first decades of the 17th century, the VOC was the first recorded company ever to pay regular dividends.
-To encourage investors to buy shares, a promise of an annual payment (called a dividend) was made.
-An investor would receive dividends instead of interest and the investment was permanent in the form of shares in the company.
-Between 1600 and 1800 the Dutch East India Company (VOC) paid annual dividends worth around 18 percent of the value of the shares.

 First book on stock trading (1688)

 Joseph de la Vega, also known as Joseph Penso de la Vega, was an Amsterdam trader from a Spanish Jewish family and a prolific writer as well as a successful businessman.
 His 1688 book Confusion de Confusiones (Confusion of Confusions) explained the workings of the city's stock market.
 It was the earliest book about stock trading, taking the form of a dialogue between a merchant, a shareholder and a philosopher.
 The book described a market that was sophisticated but also prone to excesses, and de la Vega offered advice to his readers on such topics as the unpredictability of market shifts and the importance of patience in investment.